yanickziegler/TWIST/README.md

 ## **8. License & citation**
 Unless specified otherwise, the code is distributed under an MIT License to encourage reuse and adaptation.

-If using or modifying this code in your own work, please cite:
+If mentioning, using or modifying this code in your own work, please cite the accompanying paper:

-INCLUDE REFERENCE ONCE THE PAPER IS PUBLISHED
+TO DO: INCLUDE REFERENCE ONCE THE PAPER IS PUBLISHED

+For the code itself:

+Ziegler, Y., Ruehr, N. und Grote, R. (2025) „Tree Water Imbalance and Storage Tracker (TWIST) module v1.0“.
+Zenodo. [doi:10.5281/zenodo.17979713](https://doi.org/10.5281/zenodo.17979713).

 ---